Budapest Airport Guide 2026: Terminals & Transport

 How long does it take to get from Budapest Airport to the city centre?

 By 100E bus: 30–40 minutes to Deák Ferenc tér under normal conditions.
-By taxi or rideshare: 25–40 minutes depending on traffic — this can extend to 50+ minutes during Friday evening rush hour or after a major event in the city.
+By taxi or rideshare: 25–40 minutes depending on traffic.
+This can extend to 50+ minutes during Friday evening rush hour or after a major event in the city.
 By miniBUD shuttle: 45–60 minutes with multiple drop-offs en route.
 None of these options is dramatically faster than the others in normal traffic conditions; the bus is the best value for most travellers.

 What is the cheapest way to get from Budapest Airport to the city?